rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 ## Argument passing

+Some programmers may not even understand what _argument passing_ means.
+Some languages have only one way to do it, like python, or have something awkward like java (which differentiates between Objects and primitives) which will do Boxing and Unboxing (which will be a performance hit) and may not make it obvious that there are different ways to pass args to functions.

+So if you are not familiar with the terms, there are generally two different kinds of argument passing:

+- by value: where the value of a variable is used
+- by reference: where the value is indirectly retrieved through reference or pointer dereferencing

-By default, all parameters are immutable and passed by reference (an implicit keyword `borrowed` is added as a prefix).
+In mojo, by default, all parameters are immutable and passed by reference (an implicit keyword `borrowed` is added as a prefix to the parameter name so that `foo(borrowed age: Int)` and `foo(age: Int)` are equivalent).
 However, there are several ways to pass arguments to functions in mojo.
 An argument to a function can be:

 - **moved**: where the ownership and _value_ of the variable is transferred to the function
     - The type of the parameter must have a `__moveinit__` method defined